Bacurau: Filming

-Bacurau was filmed in the village of Barra in the municipality of Parelhas and in the rural area of the municipality of Acari, at the Sertão do Seridó region, in Rio Grande do Norte.
-The film crew visited over 20 cities in the Northeast countryside to find the right filming location.
+Bacurau was filmed in the village of Barra in the municipality of Parelhas and in the rural area of the municipality of Acari, at the Sertão do Seridó region, in Rio Grande do Norte, with scenes shot in the Gargalheiras dam.
+The film crew visited over 20 cities in the Northeast countryside to find the appropriate filming location.
+The crew shot 12-hour days for 8 weeks.

-Cinematographers Pedro Sotero and Kleber Mendonça worked on the film alongside the production designer, Juliano Dornelles.
-They have worked on other films together as well including Neighboring Sounds (2012) and Aquarius (2016).

-The cinematographer used a Panavision Anamorphic C-series lenses along with a 4:3 digital sensor for the compact and a reliable ARRI Alexa Mini.
-This stylistic choice came at an expense however, with the specific lenses not being sold in Brazil, the crew had to import them from both the United States and France.
-The end result, in the opinion of the directors, helped "create this tension between a very Brazilian film and a certain distortion that you associate with classic American films.
+Cinematographer Pedro Sotero worked on the film alongside Mendonça and Dornelles for a third time, following Neighboring Sounds (2012) and Aquarius (2016).
+The film production chose to use a Panavision Anamorphic C-series lenses along with a 4:3 digital sensor for the compact and a reliable ARRI Alexa Mini.
+This stylistic choice became expensive, with the specific lenses not being sold in Brazil, the crew had to import them from both the United States and France.
+For the directors it helped "create this tension between a very Brazilian film and a certain distortion that you associate with classic American films.
 I think we were very lucky to make the film exactly the way we wanted it to make."
-The crew shot 12-hour days for 8 weeks.

-A self-proclaimed cinephile, Kleber Mendonça Filho, stated in an interview that the cinematographers for the film drew inspiration from several sources, including both 1970's American western style films and Italian westerns from the 1960's.
+A self-proclaimed cinephile, Kleber Mendonça Filho stated in an interview that the cinematographers for the film drew inspiration from several sources, including both 1970's American western style films and Italian westerns from the 1960's.

 Bacurau departed from several cinematographic norms during its production.
 Among these include the use of zooms and diopters which struck many cinephiles as somewhat of a call back to older filming techniques.
 Another stylistic departure from what many consider to be standard in the filming industry was the lack of a steady camera on set, with the directors opting to use tracks instead: "I have nothing against it; it's an interesting tool.
 But for this film, we wanted to move the camera using only tracks.
 By the end of the shoot, the gaffer said we had laid down 1,300 meters of tracks for this film, in eight and a half weeks' shoot."